salesforce/GQUIC_Protocol_Analyzer/README.md

 * **rej**: A data type which contains the information about the tags of a server rejection packet.

 ## New Constants
-Defined in the init.bro script, a constant named `skip_after_confirm` is set to true.
+Defined in the init.zeek script, a constant named `skip_after_confirm` is set to true.
 This means that only the initial exchange between the client and server will be captured.
 This is done to reduce noise, but it also reduces some visibility.
 It can be set to true as one sees fit.

 ## New Types Created
 The GQUIC protocol analyzer adds three new data types which can be referenced in Zeek scripts.